elinscott-talks/cecam_excited_states_2024/slides.typ

 == Resonance with other efforts

 - Wannier transition state method of Anisimov and Kozhevnikov@Anisimov2005
-- Optimally-tunded range-separated hybrid functionals of Kronik, Pasquarello, and others@Kronik2012@Wing2021
+- Optimally-tuned range-separated hybrid functionals of Kronik, Pasquarello, and others@Kronik2012@Wing2021
 - Ensemble DFT of Kraisler and Kronik@Kraisler2013
 - Koopmans-Wannier method of Wang and co-workers@Ma2016
 - Dielectric-dependent hybrid functionals of Galli and co-workers@Skone2016a